davidjguru/davidjguru.github.io/_posts/2017-9-13-Three-tips-working-with-Drupal.md

 layout: post
 title: Three tips working with Drupal
 permalink: /blog/three-tips-working-with-drupal
+published: true
+date: 2017-09-13
+categories: [Drupal, Web, Projects]
 ---

 I have been working with Drupal 7 recently and I have done configuration and development tasks for projects based on Drupal 7: projects of work (consultancy) and other tasks for Drupal modules on which I am working in my free time.
 I would like to make a collection of snippets and ideas that I have implemented recently (some of which I have not done for a long time) and to register here.
 Maybe it will help someone at some point who needs to do the same things.
 <!--more-->

 ## First - Two basic hooks

 **Context:**  A Very Quick Introduction to Drupal's hook_menu() and hook_help().
 And what is a hook?
 Hooks in Drupal are just ways of modifying the website page's results through methods which connecting to the Drupal Core and are provided by the Drupal API (or specific APIs like Form API, for example).

 **Problem:** Well, the problem was very simple...I want to create a basic module for working on a crazy idea, and the first question is all about to complete the basic
 Drupal hooks for give the elemental form to my new and little new module.

 **Questions:** Which are the elementary methods for a module in Drupal? well, although in reality there are many and the answer is relative, to start with a good foot and go "exercising"